syncfusion-content/windowsforms-docs/WindowsForms/Grid/How-To/Appearance/How-to-Avoid-A-B-C-and-or-1-2-3-in-the-Headers.md

 documentation: ug
 ---

-# How to Avoid A, B, C and / or 1, 2, 3 in the Headers
+# How to avoid A, B, C and / or 1, 2, 3 in the headers

-## Introduction

 In a GridControl, whether the headers contain the default A, B, C, ... or 1, 2, 3, ... values is controlled by the properties in the Model.Options property.